This user guide provides instructions on performing common actions when working with datasets within Adobe Experience Platform user interface.

-Select the name of a dataset to access its Dataset activity screen and see details of the dataset you selected.
+Select the name of a dataset from the Browse tab to access its Dataset activity screen and see details of the dataset you selected.
 The activity tab includes a graph visualizing the rate of messages being consumed as well as a list of successful and failed batches.

-In the preview window, the hierarchical view of the schema for the dataset is shown on the right.
+This opens the preview window, where the hierarchical view of the schema for the dataset is shown on the right.

 For more robust methods to access your data, Experience Platform provides downstream services such as Query Service and JupyterLab to explore and analyze data.
 See the following documents for more information: